-My goal is to help you make lasting lifestyle changes
+Helping you make lasting lifestyle changes

 I am especially fascinated with the psychology of behavior change, and how we can harness the power of our mind, our heart, and our environment to help us create and maintain a healthy, fulfilling life.
 And I love that seemingly small, incremental changes, over time, compound to big results!

-My own health challenges
+My health background

 Like nearly everyone today, I have been touched by health issues.
-My mother died of breast cancer at the age of 53.
+My mother died of breast cancer at the age of fifty-three.
 This was a pivotal moment for me, losing someone so close.
 I was studying for my Master's in Public Health, so I threw myself into researching what may have contributed to her disease - I wanted to know how to protect myself and others.
 This was the beginning of my health quest.

 Later, I turned my research skills towards my own health challenges.
 These have included chronic yeast infections, and frequent colds and bacterial infections.
 Heavy metal toxicity.
 A serious mold exposure causing fevers, chemical sensitivity, and an ongoing sensitivity to everyday mold exposures.

 My healing journey...

 I have made many changes in diet, lifestyle and mindset that have been pivotal in my healing.